-The UIS can provide access points (APs) to departments and to Colleges and other institutions interested in renting them.
-These APs are centrally managed by the UIS and will broadcast the UniOfCam & eduroam services.
-There are also options for broadcasting locally authenticated wireless services from the UIS APs.
+University Information Services (UIS) can provide access points (APs) to departments and to Colleges and other institutions interested in renting them.
+These APs are centrally managed and ownership is retained by UIS.
+They will broadcast the various UniOfCam and eduroam services and there are also options for broadcasting locally authenticated wireless services from UIS APs.

-Departments can apply for APs (that have their annual rental charge reduced to zero) at the discretion of the Wireless Team, who may request a survey be carried out first.
-Every department is given a allocation of APs deemed appropriate for its needs.
-If a department requires more APs than is allocated to it at the this is at discretion of the Wireless Team who manage the Wireless Service budget.
+Departments can apply for APs which means they will not have to pay any annual rental charges.
+These are supplied at the discretion of the Wireless Team, who may want to carry out a survey first.
+Every department is given an allocation of APs deemed appropriate for its needs.
+If a department requires more APs than is allocated to it, these will be supplied at the discretion of the Wireless Team who manages the Wireless Service budget.

-Colleges, and other institutions not eligable for the CHEST funded APs, are welcome to rent APs from the UIS.
+Colleges, and other institutions not eligible for the chest-funded (centrally-funded) APs, are welcome to rent APs from UIS.
 Each AP has an annual rental charge associated with it, which reflects the cost recovery of the AP and other essential wireless infrastructure.

 There are no upfront setup or installation costs for the APs (other than any local wiring required by the customer).